Filippo Cifariello: Biography

 His misfortunes continued in 1914 when his second wife, twenty-two-year-old Evelina Fabbri, whom he had married only three weeks before, died of severe burns caused by a spill from an alcohol stove.
 She survived long enough to clear him of any responsibility.
 In 1928, he married a third time, to Anna Marzell from Germany.
 They had two children, including the famous actor, Antonio Cifariello.
-He suffered from serious bouts of depression, however, and committed suicide in his studio, by shooting himself in the head, at the age of seventy-one.

 In 1931, he wrote an autobiography: Tre vite in una (Three Lives in One), which was briefly popular.
 In his final years, he focused on portrait busts.

+He suffered from serious bouts of depression, however, and committed suicide in his studio, by shooting himself in the head, at the age of eighty-one.